Lenddo/node-lenddo/README.md

 [![Build Status](https://travis-ci.org/Lenddo/node-lenddo.svg?branch=master)](https://travis-ci.org/Lenddo/node-lenddo) [![npm](https://img.shields.io/npm/v/lenddo.svg?style=plastic)](https://www.npmjs.com/package/lenddo) [![npm](https://img.shields.io/npm/l/lenddo.svg?style=plastic)](https://www.npmjs.com/package/lenddo)
 # Lenddo Service Client
 Please reference the /sample/implementation.js file for an example on how you can implement the Lenddo REST services.
+*As of version 2.0, the exec call returns a promise instead of callback. please use this as standard moving forward.

 # Installing the package
 Please perform the following command to install Lenddo into your node.js codebase: `npm install lenddo`

 # Sample Usage
 All of the following examples assume you you have used the setup defined immediately below.
 This is used to structure your request to our API.